Bryn Mawr College

-Biology 110 is an introductory-level course, designed to encourage students to explore the field of biology at multiple levels of organization: molecular, cellular, organismal and ecological; Biology 111 will explore these areas of biology through a unifying theme.
-This year Biology B110-002 will investigate the relationship between genotype and phenotype through analysis of inheritance patterns in families and populations, the underlying molecular basis of phenotypes, and an examination of the regulation and decoding of genetic information that ultimately produces whose structure/function dictates cellular activity, and analysis of how mutations affect developmental processes.
+Biology 110 is an introductory-level course, designed to encourage students to explore the field of biology at multiple levels of organization: molecular, cellular, organismal and ecological; Biology 110 will explore these areas of biology through a unifying theme.
+This year, Biology B110-002 will explore the relationship between phenotype and genotype through analyses of inheritance patterns in families and populations, the underlying molecular basis of phenotypes, and an examination of the regulation and decoding of genetic information that ultimately produces the proteins whose structure/function dictate cellular activity.
 We will also discuss ethical issues associated with genetic testing.
 Lecture three hours, laboratory three hours a week.
 There are no prerequisites for this course, but Quantitative Readiness (QR) is required.

 Biology 201 - Genetics

 This course focuses on the principles of genetics, including classical genetics, population genetics and molecular genetics.
 Topics to be covered include the genetic and molecular nature of mutations and phenotypes, genetic mapping and gene identification, chromosome abnormalities, developmental genetics, genome editing and epigenetics.
 Examples of genetics analyses are drawn from a variety of organisms including Drosophila, C. elegans, mice and humans.
 Lecture, three hours a week.
 Prerequisite: BIOL B110 and CHEM B104.

 Biology 376 - Integrated Biochemistry and Molecular Biology II